upbound/docs/content/providers/provider-aws/_index.md

 _Released 2023-08-23_

 * Support for new resources: `PrincipalAssociation.ram` and `ResourceShareAccepter.ram`
-* The release contains some important bug fixes regarding the granular management policies and a fix in the reconciliation logic of the Upjet runtime.
+* The release contains some important bug fixes to the granular management policies and a fix in the reconciliation logic of the Upjet runtime.
 * Updated Terraform CLI to 1.5.5 to address CVEs in previous Terraform versions.